trekfreely/TrekFreelyDocs/README.md

 - Reviews for each campsite are available as well that can include pictures!
 - Users can submit new campsite locations as well!
 Once vetted, they will be added to the map for all to see and enjoy!
 - Changes or updates to existing campsite records can be requested as well if information is found to be out of date or incorrect
-- If subscribed as a Pro member, campsite maps can be downloaded in different formats to be uploaded into other applications for offline use and navigation
+- If subscribed as a Pro Member, campsite maps can be downloaded in different formats to be uploaded into other applications for offline use and navigation

 ## Campsite Reviews